ToxicLemurs/DomainHelper/README.md

 ## A simple helper to aid with determining sub domain names, root domains and protocols

-This helper will aid in determining sub domain names, root domains and protocols (http / https).
+This helper will aid in determining sub domain names, root domains and protocols (http / https) with optional Laravel integration.

 ## Installation: